 - (Optional, but recommended) merge master into develop to ensure the tag, etc. is in development

-Check out the release guide for more details on release management.
+Check out the Source Control and Release Strategy article for more details on release management.